akshayGudhate/subscription-limit/README.md

 ## TODO's
-- Need to hash the `APIKey` and then store in the DB for security purpose.
+- Need to hash the `APIKey` and then store it in the DB for security purposes.
-- Need to implement the `isAdmin` check using middleware for Authorization purpose.
+- Need to implement the `isAdmin` check using middleware for Authorization purposes.
-- Add more routes for dashboard and organization to enrich the experience.
+- Add more routes for the dashboard and organization to enrich the experience.
-- Need to add test cases for whole project.
+- Need to add test cases for the whole project.